Skimmia japonica: Distribution and habitat

 The native range of Skimmia japonica includes Japan, Taiwan, and Sakhalin.
 In Japan, S. japonica var. japonica grows in low-mountain forests on Honshu (from the Kanto region westward), Shikoku, and Kyushu, and can be common locally.
 In Japan, S. japonica var. intermedia occurs in the southern Kuriles, Hokkaido, Honshu, Shikoku and Kyushu.
 They grow on the floor of deciduous forests and are especially widespread in the heavy-snow regions of Hokkaido and Honshu on the Sea of Japan side.
 They are much less frequent in the colder, high-elevation deciduous forests of Honshu west of Kanto on the Pacific side, as well as in Shikoku and Kyushu.
 Beyond Japan, the variety is also found in the Kuriles and Sakhalin.

-Skimmia japonica var. japonica and var. reevesiana range into the subtropics, the latter reaching the Philippines and southern Vietnam; it is also found in the Guangdong and Guangxi provinces of southern China and on on Mount Omei in the Sichuan province.

-Skimmia japonica shares parts of its range with S. laureola subsp. laureola and Skimmia arborescens subsp. nitida, but it is separated from the former by habitat altitude and from the latter possibly by chromosome count.
+Skimmia japonica var. japonica and var. reevesiana range into the subtropics, the latter reaching the Philippines and southern Vietnam; it is also found in the Guangdong and Guangxi provinces of southern China and on Mount Omei in the Sichuan province.
+Skimmia japonica shares parts of its range with S. laureola subsp. laureola and Skimmia arborescens subsp. nitida; it is separated from the former by habitat altitude and possibly reproductively isolated from the latter by the difference in chromosome count.